Health and Wellness

 Vitamin A: This vitamin helps keep your eyes, skin and immune system healthy.
 Liver and dark green, orange, yellow and red vegetables and fruits

-Vitamin B6: People over 50 need more of this nutrient, which boosts your immune system.
+Vitamin B6: People 50 and older need more of this nutrient, which boosts your immune system.
 Meat, chicken, fish, beans and potatoes

 Vitamin B12: Older adults can have trouble absorbing vitamin B12, which helps with nerve function and red blood cell production.
 Meat, eggs, chicken, fish and dairy

-Iron: This mineral carries oxygen throughout your body and boosts cell function.
+Iron: This mineral carries oxygen throughout the body and boosts cell function.
 Meat, fish, eggs, extra-firm tofu and fortified soy beverages

 Zinc: Another vital mineral for healthy immune function.
 Meat, fish, beans and lentils